Tdm9/Bayesian-Modulation/README.md

 Methods of Speech Recognition:

-  Deep Speech 1
+  Deep Speech:
-Uses a well-optimized RNN training system
+-Uses a well-optimized RNN training system
-Does not require phoneme dictionary,
+-Does not require phoneme dictionary,
-Employes multiple GPU's to process thousands of hours of data,
+-Employes multiple GPU's to process thousands of hours of data,